Jonathan Buckley, Founder & Photographer

 To learn more about the Artesian Network, please visit the site here.

 In 2015, more professional, integrated aerial camera systems became accessible to the weekend photographer with patience to experiment and persevere through the early adoption curve.
-Regulation on the federal and state level also followed suite.
+Regulation on the federal and state level also followed suit.
 Jonathan was featured on Bloomberg TV discussing the changing regulatory landscape for drone operators.

 Throughout this period, Jonathan’s photography and videography works began getting noticed in larger circles, featured in numerous commercials, documentaries, music videos, and feature films.
 In 2017, Jonathan, working together with some close friends, conceived of Elevar Pictures as a way to generate a new and innovative corporate art alternative.
 The Team has been focusing on creating still and moving images for office buildings, restaurants, hotels and institutions looking to reflect their values, stories and brands in a most elegant and modern way.
 And thus, the next chapter of the story begins.